Improved Accuracy and Reduced Planning Time in Cardiac Surgery

 Benefits of using the 3D Model

 Even more crucially, the 3D printed model played a pivotal role in not only transforming the team's initial surgical strategy but also in enabling precise predictions of the outcomes associated with the proposed TAVI procedure.
-Furthermore, it expedited their planning process by a remarkable 120 minutes compared to the conventional approach of relying solely on 2D images, thereby contributing to a reduction in planning time for cardiac surgery.
+Furthermore, it expedited their planning process by a remarkable 120 minutes compared to the conventional approach of relying solely on 2D images, contributing to a reduction in planning time for cardiac surgery.

 Experience 3D modeling in your own clinical practice.
 Trial Axial3D with a complimentary model for your next patient case.